-This type of logos incorporates a symbol or an icon without the presence of any text.
+This type of logo incorporates a symbol or an icon without the presence of any text.

-If we consider ‘Nike,’ the swoosh serves as an icon that has stood the test of time by remaining memorable, versatile, and simple.
+If we consider ‘Nike,’ the swoosh is an icon that has stood the test of time by remaining memorable, versatile, and simple.
 On the other hand, a bullseye is all that it takes to encapsulate Target’s logo.

 However, be wary of the fact that these logos are generally not recommended for new entrants that expect to get recognition, through their logos, on the fly.